This website is run by the Education and Skills Funding Agency (ESFA), an executive agency of the Department for Education (DfE).

 We will arrange for external experts to run a full accessibility check of the website.
 Following that, we will aim to fix all known accessibility issues.

-This statement was prepared on 17 November 2020.
+We prepared this statement on 17 November 2020.